kntjspr/Microsoft-Office365-Activated/README.md

 You can edit the contents of the file "config.xml" according to your own preference.
 Comments are already included on the XML file to guide you on the customization.

 # License
-This repository is based on msguides.com.
+This repository is only a compilation of MSOffice Deployment tool by Microsoft and KMS Activation by msguides.com.
 We are not affilated by any means on MSGuides or Microsoft.